ElektraInitiative/libelektra/doc/help/kdb-file.md

 This command prints which file a given key is stored in.<br>
 While many keys are stored in a default key database file, many others are stored in any number of configuration files located all over the system.<br>
 This tool is made to allow users to find out the file that a key is actually stored in.<br>
-This command makes use of Elektra’s `resolver` plugin which the uer can learn more about by running the command `kdb info resolver`.
+This command makes use of Elektra’s `resolver` plugin which the uer can learn more about by running the command `kdb plugin-info resolver`.

 ## OPTIONS